COP26: What is India doing to combat climate change? | DW | 28.10.2021

 Unlike other major emitters, India has not yet committed to achieving net zero carbon emissions by 2050

-When Indian Prime Minister Narendra Modi attends the UN Climate Change Conference, or COP26, in Glasgow next week, he will represent the third biggest polluter in the world.
+When Indian Prime Minister Narendra Modi attends the UN Climate Change Conference, or COP26, in Glasgow next week, he will represent the third biggest polluter in the world, with coal accounting for 70% of its power generation.

 Modi's focus will likely be to portray India as a part of the solution to climate change, rather than the problem.